emrebstc/SUANYOK/README.md

 8) Type "http://"YOUR_TINKERS_IP":5000 on browser for watch streaming

 9) Type "http://"YOUR_TINKERS_IP":5000 on browser for reach segmentation gallery

+10)Press 'S' on Tinkerboard when detects face.
+It performs semantic segmentation of the ROI region and automatically saves it to the /root/segments folder.

-10) "CTRL + C" for kill the program
+11) "CTRL + C" for kill the program

 Additional
 ----------